 No matter what happens to inflation, interest rates or the economy you know that your mortgage payment, often your biggest financial outgoing, will not unexpectedly change.

 A Tracker mortgage means that your interest rate will follow the Bank of England’s base rate, and is not set by either yourself or the mortgage lender.

 You will be paying a percentage above the Bank of England base rate.
 For example, if the base rate is 1% and you are tracking at 1% above base rate, that means you will be paying a rate of 2%.

-However, there are certain circumstances where this can be an option.
-These include downsizing when you are older or have other investments that you will use to pay the capital back.
-Lenders are very strict when it comes to offering these products now, and the loan to values is a lot lower than back in the day.
+Reasons this may work, include downsizing when you are older or have other investments that you will use to pay the capital back.
+Lenders are very strict when it comes to offering these products now, and the loan to values is a lot lower than it used to be in days gone past.